Healthdirect Symptom Checker

 Approach

-Applied insights from existing research to guide new design decisions
+Applied user research to inform design

-Understand Australia government policies and clinical standards
+Adhered to government policies and clinical standards

 Content strategy